Carlos Matias Dias

 carlos.dias@ensp.unl.pt

-Carlos Matias Dias is an Invited Assistant Professor at the National School of Public Health NOVA.
-His areas of work range from infectious diseases, namely COVID-19 in the last three years, to non-communicable diseases, where he maintains work on the association of environmental factors with non-communicable diseases, congenital anomalies, domestic and leisure accidents, and on the use of epidemiological approaches to evaluate health policies.
+Carlos Matias Dias is a Visiting Assistant Professor at NOVA NSPH.
+His areas of work range from infectious diseases, particularly COVID-19 over the past three years, to non-communicable diseases, where he continues to study the association between environmental factors and non-communicable diseases, congenital anomalies, domestic and leisure accidents, as well as the use of epidemiological approaches to assess health policies.

-Since 2008 he has headed the Epidemiology Department of the National Health Institute.
-He was President of the Board of Directors of the Portuguese Association for the Promotion of Public Health and is currently a member of the ECDC Advisory Forum and the Scientific Advisory Board of Santé Publique France, the French Public Health Agency.
+Since 2008, he has been Director of the Department of Epidemiology at the National Institute of Health.
+He was Chairman of the Board of the Portuguese Association for the Promotion of Public Health and is currently a member of the ECDC Advisory Forum and the Scientific Advisory Board of Santé Publique France, the French Public Health Agency.

-He holds a doctorate in Public Health with a specialization in epidemiology from NOVA NSPH, a master’s degree in Epidemiology from the London School of Hygiene and Tropical Medicine and a degree in Medicine from the Faculty of Medical Sciences of NOVA University Lisbon.
-After his medical residency, he was awarded the degrees of Specialist Doctor in Public Health, Senior Assistant Doctor in Public Health and Medical Consultant in Public Health, both by the Portuguese Ministry of Health and the Portuguese Medical Association.
+He holds a PhD in Public Health with a specialization in Epidemiology from NOVA NSPH, a Master’s in Epidemiology from the London School of Hygiene and Tropical Medicine, and a degree in Medicine from the Faculty of Medical Sciences, NOVA University Lisbon.
+After completing his medical residency, he obtained the qualifications of Specialist in Public Health Medicine, Senior Assistant in Public Health Medicine, and Public Health Medical Consultant, all awarded by the Portuguese Ministry of Health and the Portuguese Medical Association.

 Academic Profile on Other Networks